Bible Stories on the Big Screen as Hollywood Movies

 Almost as long as Hollywood has been around, the Holy Bible has been a source for inspirational stories and films with a “built-in” audience (referring to the Bible being the most popular book in history and the many Bible readers and Christ-followers around the world).

-Two reasons have been cited for why a profit-driven entertainment industry like Hollywood would make biblical stories into motion pictures include: 1. the biblical stories are in public domain so there’s no copyright fees or licensing involved; 2. these stories are familiar to a large audience.
+Two reasons have been cited for why a profit-driven entertainment industry like Hollywood would make biblical stories into motion pictures include: 1. the biblical stories are in public domain so there are no copyright fees or licensing involved; 2. these stories are familiar to a large audience.
 Plus, the stories in the Bible contain relatively straightforward “narratives of good versus evil, and feature crowd-pleasing battles, sword fights, natural disasters, and miracles.”
 Wikipedia has two entries related to this topic: The Bible in film and List of films based on the Bible.

 The Bible is not only popular; the Bible is also provocative.
 How the Bible is portrayed on the big screen generates all sorts of reactions, both commentaries and critiques, especially when people noticed a seemingly larger number of Bible movies during 2014: